Updated 25 September-- Be sure to also check page 2!

 Kradmelde, possibly in a cold area such as the Russian Steppe.
 The liner is tight and untouched, and the chinstrap is original to the piece.
 It is priced

-at HOLD 7850 USD and includes my certificate of lifetime guarantee of authenticity.
+at SOLD and includes my certificate of lifetime guarantee of authenticity.

 Quist M40 Single Decal SS Helmet